x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/conditional-mail-routing.md

 The first thing we need to do is create an Outbound connector.
 This connector will be used by the mail flow rule that we'll set up in Step 2.
 In this connector, you'll select where received messages originate from (such as a mailbox in your Microsoft 365 or Office 365 organization), the type of organization to which the messages will be sent (such as your on-premises servers), the security that should be applied to the connection, and name or IP address of the target server.
 If you want to learn more about how to create connectors, check out [Configure mail flow using connectors](use-connectors-to-configure-mail-flow.md).

-Below are the procedures for creating Outbound connectors in the New Exchange admin center (EAC) and Classic EAC.
+The subsequent two procedures are for creating Outbound connectors in the New Exchange admin center (EAC) and Classic EAC, respectively.

 ### New EAC